prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

-# How to Add Prebid.js Analytics Adapter
+# How to Add a Prebid.js Analytics Adapter
 {:.no_toc}

 The Prebid Analytics API provides a way to get analytics data from `Prebid.js` and send it to the analytics provider of your choice, such as Google Analytics.
 Because it's an open source API, you can write an adapter to send analytics data to any provider you like.
 Integrating with the Prebid Analytics API has the following benefits: